DenisDardenne/TFE_neuron-GLM/README.md

 The CBM used in the second part (DA neuron and STG neuron) are the ones of Arthur Fyon.
 (Fyon, A. (2024).
 CORR_2024 (Version 1.0.0) [Computer software]) (https://github.com/arthur-fyon/CORR_2024) <br>

 **Corrections** <br>
-The Figures 3.8a and 3.8b have been udpated (the y-label).
+The Figures 3.8a and 3.8b have been udpated (the y-label). <br>
-The Figure 3.7 : the outlier of strong bursting is uncorrect, this figure will be update soon. (before end of June) -> problem line 711 (n must be 1001 and not 1000)
+The Figure 3.7 has been updated (the "outlier" of strong bursting) -> problem line 711 <br>